Our 10 favorite Sean Connery looks at the movies – Reel

 Sean Connery in "Finding Forrester," 2000.

-At 70 years old, Sean Connery is here the archetype of the grumpy old man.
-He's a distant cousin of Hemingway, a white beard who likes sports and caps.
-What you can remember is that he dresses like he would for a Sunday stroll and wears his socks inside out.
-“In some cultures, it brings good luck to wear your clothes inside out,” he told us.
+At 70, Sean Connery is the archetypal grumpy old man here.
+He is a distant cousin of Hemingway, a white beard who loves sports and caps.
+What you can remember is that he dresses as if he were going for a Sunday stroll and that he wears his socks inside out.
+"In some cultures, it brings good luck to wear your clothes inside out," he will tell us.

 sean connery gus van sant forrester bike suit men gray